Ein Unternehmen der RHÖN-KLINIKUM AG

 Philipps-University Marburg

-2019 - present Assistant Doctor in the Department of Gynecology and Obstetrics at the University Hospital Marburg
+2019 - present Resident at the Department of Gynecology and Obstetrics in the Department of Gynecology and Obstetrics at the University Hospital Marburg

 Awards and Honors